dartoos-dev/eo_color/README.md

 ### Color Swatch Classes

-Any class whose name matches with the plural of a color and represents some shades thereof.
-For instance, the "Greys" class is a swatch color of ten shades of grey.
-Therefore, the command `Greys().colors` retrieves an `Iterable<Color>` containing ten shades of grey; the greater the index, the darker the color.
+These are classes whose name is the plural of a color, such as "Greys".
+For

-#### Swatch in action
+example: `Greys().colors` retrieves an `Iterable<Color>` containing ten shades of grey; the greater the index, the darker the color.

 ```dart
 import 'package:eo_color/swatches.dart';